 Following the trial, Democratic newspapers denounced Burnside and Lincoln as military despots intent on trampling the Constitutional rights of free speech, peaceful assembly, and trial by jury.
 Even Republican newspapers such as the New York Daily Tribune and the New York Evening Post challenged the legality of the affair.

-Although President Lincoln believed that he was upon solid legal footing, the political heat became unbearable.
+Although President Lincoln believed that he was upon solid legal footing, the political fallout became damaging.
 Rather than let Vallandigham become a martyr to those clamoring for peace, Lincoln yielded to the pressure.
-Following a cabinet meeting on May 19, 1863, the President shrewdly announced that Vallandigham would be banished to the Confederacy rather than being imprisoned.
+Following a cabinet meeting on May 19, 1863, the president shrewdly announced that he would banish Vallandigham to the Confederacy.
 On 26 May, federal soldiers escorted the Copperhead leader to Tennessee and sent him beyond Union lines.

 Vallandigham’s deportation amplified the outrage of Democrats, especially in Ohio.
 On June 11, 1863, Democrats overwhelmingly nominated the exiled Copperhead for the office of Governor of Ohio by a vote of 411-11.

-By the time voters went to the polls on October 13, 1863, Union forces were riding the crest of definitive victories at Gettysburg and Vicksburg in July.
+By the time voters went to the polls on October 13, 1863, Union forces were riding the crest of decisive victories at Gettysburg and Vicksburg in July.
 The turn of fortunes removed much of the wind from the sails of Peace Democrats.
-Consequently, Republican candidate John A. Brough (pronounce bruff) swamped Vallandigham at the ballot box 288,856 (60.61%)-187,728 (39.39%)).
+Consequently, Republican candidate John A. Brough (pronounce Bruff) swamped Vallandigham at the ballot box 288,856 (60.61%)-187,728 (39.39%)).

 Dragging Down McClellan

-During the summer of 1864, President Lincoln chose to ignore Vallandigham’s surreptitious return to the United States under heavy disguise.
+During the summer of 1864, President Lincoln ignored Vallandigham’s surreptitious return to the United States under heavy disguise.
 The outcast attended the Ohio Democratic Convention in June where delegates elected him to attend the party’s national convention.
-When Vallandigham addressed the 1864 Democratic National Convention in Chicago in August he received a mixed reception.
-Still, his exhausted views on the war were persuasive enough to secure a peace plank in the Democratic platform, much to the chagrin of the party’s presidential candidate George B. McClellan.
+When Vallandigham addressed the 1864 Democratic National Convention in Chicago in August, he received a mixed reception.
+Still, his views on the war were persuasive enough to secure a peace plank in the Democratic platform, much to the chagrin of the party’s presidential candidate George B. McClellan.
 Blackened by the brushstroke of disloyalty, McClellan’s candidacy went down in flames as President Lincoln easily prevailed in the fall election.

 Following his return to the United States, Vallandigham resumed his legal practice in Dayton.
 After the Civil War ended, he remained active in the Democratic Party in Ohio.
 In 1868, he lost a closely contested bid to regain his congressional seat to incumbent Republican Robert C. Schenck (16,293 (50.74%) – 15,818 (49.26%)).
 He subsequently attempted to distance himself from his Copperhead past by embracing the Democratic Party’s “New Departure” strategy, but he was never again a formidable political player.

-On evening of June 16, 1871, at the Lebanon House Hotel in Lebanon, Ohio, Vallandigham fell victim to an accidental, self-inflicted gunshot wound.
-Serving as counsel for a murder suspect, Vallandigham was making preparations in his hotel room to demonstrate for the jury how the alleged murder victim had actually shot himself while attempting to draw his own pistol.
+On the evening of June 16, 1871, at the Lebanon House Hotel in Lebanon, Ohio, Vallandigham fell victim to an accidental, self-inflicted gunshot wound.
+Serving as counsel for a murder suspect, Vallandigham was making preparations in his hotel room to show the jury how the victim had shot himself while attempting to draw his own pistol.
 Unwittingly choosing a loaded revolver for his demonstration, Vallandigham pulled the trigger as he removed the gun from his trousers and at once exclaimed, “My God, I have shot myself.”
 The wound proved to be painful and fatal.
 At roughly 9:30 the next morning (June 17, 1871) Vallandigham took his last breath.

-In a bizarre twist of fate, the jury (perhaps influenced by Vallandigham’s hapless experiment) acquitted the dead counselor’s client before he was subsequently killed during an unrelated shooting in Hamilton, Ohio, four years later.
+In a bizarre twist of fate, the jury (perhaps influenced by Vallandigham’s hapless experiment) acquitted the dead counselor’s client.

 Following a large funeral on June 20, 1863, Vallandigham was interred at Woodland Cemetery, Dayton, Ohio.